jaydeeps-sacumen/iac-tf11-dev-master/README.md

 ### PANOS server profile
 Configure the firewall to send an HTTP-based API request directly to a third-party service to trigger an action based on the attributes in a firewall log.
 Login to PANOS System and follow below steps.

-- Create an HTTP server profile to forward logs to an HTTP(S) destination.
+- Create an HTTP server profile.

-   The HTTP server profile allows you to specify how to access the server and define the format in which to forward logs to the HTTP(S) destination

-   * Select DeviceServer ProfilesHTTP, add a Name for the server profile, and select the Location.
-The profile can be Shared across all virtual systems or can belong to a specific virtual system.
+   * Select Device >> Server Profiles >> HTTP, add a Name for the server profile, select the Location, Enter a Name, IP Address, HTTPS protocol, method as POST, username and password if available.
+Finally click on test connection.
-   * Click Add to provide the details for each server.
-Each profile can have a maximum of 4 servers.
-   * Enter a Name and IP Address.
-   * Select the Protocol (HTTP or HTTPS).
-The default Port is 80 or 443 respectively; you can modify the port number to match the port on which your HTTP server listens.
-   * Select the HTTP Method as POST.
-   * Enter the Username and Password for authenticating to the server, if needed.
-Click OK.
-   * Select Test Server Connection to verify network connectivity between the firewall and the HTTP(S) server.

-- Select the Payload Format for the HTTP request.
+- Select the Payload format.

-   * Select the Log Type link for each log type for which you want to define the HTTP request format.
-   * URI Format should be data dog URL.
-   * Click on HTTP Header's Add button and add DD-API-KEY from data dog and Content-Type as text/plain.
+   * Select the Log Type link, URI format (datadog REST API URL) and copy respective log payload from earlier step.
+In HTTP Header's click on add button and then  add DD-API-KEY from data dog and Content-Type as text/plain.
-   * Select the Pre-defined Formats drop-down to view the formats available through content updates, or create a custom format.
-   * Send Test Log to verify that the HTTP server receives the request.
-When you interactively send a test log, the firewall uses the format as is and does not replace the variable with a value from a firewall log.
-If your HTTP server sends a 404 response, provide values for the parameters so that the server can process the request successfully.

-- Define the match criteria for when the firewall will forward logs to the HTTP server, and attach the HTTP server profile to use.

-   * Select the log types for which you want to trigger a workflow:
-   Add a Log Forwarding Profile (ObjectsLog Forwarding Profile) for logs that pertain to user activity.
-For example, Traffic, Threat, or Authentication logs.
-   Select DeviceLog Settings for logs that pertain to system events, such as Configuration or System logs.
+- Define the match criteria.

-   * Select the Log Type and use the new Filter Builder to define the match criteria.
-   * Add the HTTP server profile for forwarding logs to the HTTP destination.
+   * Select the log types for which you want to trigger a workflow and use the new Filter Builder to define the match criteria.
+Finally add the HTTP server profile for forwarding logs to datadog.
-   * Add a tag to the source or destination IP address in the log entry.
-This capability allows you to use dynamic address groups and security policy rules to limit network access or isolate the IP address until you can triage the affected user device.
-    Select Add in the Built-in Actions section and select the Target, Action: Add Tag, and Registration to register the tag to the local User-ID on a firewall or to the Panorama that is managing the firewall.

-- Register or unregister a tag on a source or destination IP address in a log entry to a remote User-ID agent.

-   * Select DeviceServer ProfilesHTTP, add a Name for the server profile, and select the Location.
-The profile can be Shared across all virtual systems or can belong to a specific virtual system.
-   * Select Tag Registration to enable the firewall to register the IP address and tag mapping with the User-ID agent on a remote firewall.
-With tag registration enabled, you cannot specify the payload format.
-   * Add the connection details to access the remote User-ID agent.
-   * Select the log type (ObjectsLog Forwarding Profile or DeviceLog Settings) for which you want to add a tag to the source or destination IP address in the log entry.
-   * Select Add in the Built-in Actions section and Name the action.
-Select the following options to register the tag on the remote User-ID agent:
-    Target: Select source or destination IP address.
-Action: Add Tag or Remove Tag.
-    Registration: Remote User-ID agent.HTTP Profile: Select the profile you created with Tag Registration enabled.
-    Tag: Enter a new tag or select from the drop-down.
+For more information, consult the  [Forward Logs to an HTTP(S) Destination](https://docs.paloaltonetworks.com/pan-os/8-1/pan-os-admin/monitoring/forward-logs-to-an-https-destination).

 For more information on log types and fields check below links